skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 - `public static String hostname;`
   - Specifies a field called `hostname` that is visible everywhere.
-Using the `static` keyword modifier indicates that `hostname` is a *class* variable, with one copy of the variable being shared among all class objects..
+Using the `static` keyword modifier indicates that `hostname` is a *class* variable, with one copy of the variable being shared by all class objects.

 ### Method definitions